Evansmuscle/react-component-creator/README.md

-On Windows you must set the path variable by searching the **Edit the system environment variables** section on your pc, opening it, then clicking **Environment Variables** on the right bottom corner, clicking New in the **System Variables** section and then adding the full path there, like:
+On Windows you must set the path variable by searching the **Edit the system environment variables** section on your pc, opening it, then clicking **Environment Variables** on the right bottom corner, clicking New in the **System Variables** section and then adding the full path there, without the exe file itself like:

-> C/path/to/the/repo/build/rcc.exe
+> C/path/to/the/repo/build

 # Usage